Criminal Justice (CRIJ)

 CRIJ 3370.
 Human Trafficking.
 3 Hours.

 Students learn the history of human trafficking, anti-trafficking enforcement efforts, theories of human trafficking, and legislation.
-Students gain a comprehensive understanding of the issue of human trafficking and responses by the criminal justice system to prevent and monitor this form of crime.
+Students gain a comprehensive understanding of the issue of human trafficking and responses by the criminal justice system as well as non-legal system responses to prevent and monitor this form of crime.

 CRIJ 3372.
 Foundations of Crime Analysis.
 3 Hours.